dsa-playground/tvt2023/README.md

 - Wrap up

 There are two notebooks:
-- Begeleid_Titanic_training.ipynb: Notebook intended to practise with support from a trainer.
+- Begeleid_Titanic_training.ipynb: Notebook intended to practise with much support from a trainer.
+- Semi_zelfstudie_Titanic_training.ipynb: Notebook intended to practise with little support from a trainer.
 - Zelfstudie_Titanic_training.ipynb: Notebook intended to practise on your own (trainer is back up)

 ### Some small extra info:
 Used dataset: 'Titanic'
 Language: Dutch
-Rating: 5 of 5 stars :-P